yeasy/learning_pickleball/en/17_single_strategy.md

 # Chapter 17 Singles Game Strategies

-> **Recommended Level**: 3.0+ · Tactical thinking — connecting individual techniques into a complete game system
+> **Recommended Level**: 5.5+ · The decisive differentiator at advanced levels — overall strategy and mentality

 The singles game of pickleball requires the highest comprehensive ability.